|Bio News Publications Students & Fellows|

 My research aims to provide empirical, conceptual, and theoretical understandings of information practices in healthcare through in situ examination of how healthcare providers and consumers, e.g. patients and caregivers, interact with computerized technologies in their daily lives or work practices.
 I have done extensive research exploring sociotechnical impacts and design issues of electronic health records systems, and more recently, patient-facing applications such as personal informatics tools and chronic disease management systems.

 Currently, I am Director of the Undergraduate Minor Program in health informatics.
-Since Fall 2016, I serve as Vice Chair for Undergraduate Studies in the Department of Informatics.
+Since Fall 2016, I serve as Vice Chair for Undergraduate Affairs in the Department of Informatics.

 January 2017: I will be serving as the editor for Health Matters forum in Interactions.